-- Adding the Layers by using the CATALOG button in the Option menu as it is explained in the Catalog Services. - Adding Annotations by clicking on the parameters button in the Option menu as it is explained in the Adding Annotations. - Import a map or a vectorial file by clicking on the IMPORT button in the Option menu = as it is explained in the Import files. - Change Background as it is explained in the Background Selector - Edit Layers by clicking on the Layers button s as it is explained in the Table of Contents
+- Adding the Layers by using the CATALOG button in the Option menu as it is explained in the Catalog Services. - Adding Annotations by clicking on the ANNOTATIONS button in the Option menu as it is explained in the Adding Annotations. - Change Background as it is explained in the Background Selector - Edit Layers by clicking on the Layers button as it is explained in the Table of Contents